rajgohil07/NestJS-GraphQL-Product-System-TypeORM/README.md

 }
 ```

-3.After that call the validate method inside the class.
+3. After that call the validate method inside the class.

-4.After that we need to call serializeUser and deserializeUser method to store the user data into the session.
+4. After that we need to call serializeUser and deserializeUser method to store the user data into the session.

 ```bash
 #example